 Is Your Site ADA Compliant?

 There are some very simple tools you can use and exercises you can do to see how well your site meets the needs of different types of disabilities.

 Taking the time to do these tests really gives you a better idea how a portion of our population must surf the web everyday.
 And what changes can be made on your site to make it more accessible.

 Here are three quick tests you can do right now to preliminarily assess your site.
-(We will dive into more detail in upcoming posts)

 For Users Who are Colorblind

 Approximately 1 in 12 men & 1 in 200 women are colorblind, about 4.5% of the total population.
 It means that they cannot detect differences in color.

 You can test your own site with a simple download the WCAG color contrast checker. (there are others, this one works well with Firefox).
 This program dynamically evaluates colors on a page and indicates if the contrast ratios meet WCAG regulations that were mentioned previously.